yodrew/darkroomretreat/manuscript/darkness.md

 ## blinds {#blinds}

-To darken windows, use one of the five methods I have come up with---rollerblind, velcro, panel, plastic, and foil---or have blackout blinds custom made with side rails for 10-100x the money.
+To darken windows, use one of the five methods I have come up with---foil, plastic, panel, velcro, and rollerblind---or have blackout blinds custom made with side rails for 10-100x the money.
 Or invent something else.

 ### constraints {#constraints-blind}